Heaters Heaters — How Long Pool Heaters Take to Heat Up - Complete Guide

 Quick Answer

 Pool heating time depends on heater type, pool size, and temperature difference.
-Gas heaters typically raise temperature 1-2°F per hour, while heat pumps achieve 3-5°F per hour on smaller pools.
+Gas heaters are the fastest, typically raising temperature 1-2°F per hour, while heat pumps are slower and steadier at roughly 0.5-1.5°F per hour on smaller pools.

 Heating Time by Pool Heater Type